corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/ledger/consensus.md

 To prevent this, a valid transaction proposal must also achieve uniqueness consensus.
 Uniqueness consensus is the requirement that none of the inputs to a proposed transaction have already been consumed in another transaction.

-If one or more of the inputs have already been consumed in another transaction, this is known as a double spend, and the notary marks the transaction proposal as invalid.
+If one or more of the inputs have already been consumed in another transaction, this is known as a double-spend, and the notary marks the transaction proposal as invalid.